PASTA-ELN/Converters/README.md

 # List
 - Doli - Test&Motion software
+- Fischer Scope Indenter
+- KLA G200X Nanoindenter

+# What to do after the first submit
+- add to above list
+- add converter to own repository and use a main function
+- add example files to own repository
+- add yml files for filetype
+- append to extractor.yml file
+- append to pyproject.toml file

 # How to create this repository
 ## add your python file and example file